 Unusual Options Activity Insight: Baidu

-Baidu (NASDAQ:BIDU) shares experienced unusual options activity on Friday.
-The stock price moved up to $181.33 following the option alert.
+On Tuesday, shares of Baidu (NASDAQ:BIDU) saw unusual options activity.
+After the option alert, the stock price moved up to $185.17.

 Contracts with a strike price far from the underlying price are also considered unusual because they are defined as being "out of the money".
 This occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 These trades are made because the underlying asset value is expected to change dramatically in the future, and the buyer or seller can take advantage of a greater profit margin.